Reading through grooming blogs such as this, you must have come across the term shaving soap or shaving cream.

 Some have glycerin – an ingredient found in a lot of cosmetic products like soap and facial cleansers.

-When shopping for a shaving soap you will notice that some brands have gone through a “triple milled process” that simply means it has gone through the milling process three times.
+When shopping for a bar of shaving soap, you will notice that some brands have gone through a “triple-milled process” that simply means it has gone through the milling process three times.
 The result is a harder product with ingredients evenly mixed.

-The biggest difference between a shaving soap and shaving cream/gel would be the prep time.
-Triple milled shaving soaps require some time to soak in order prior to loading.
+The most significant difference between a shaving soap and shaving cream/gel would be the prep time.
+Triple-milled shaving soaps require some time to soak in order before loading.

-Shaving cream does not need any prep time and you’ll be able to create lather with very little water.
-This makes it a great alternative for men who don’t want to spend extra time soaking shaving soap but still want to wet shave.
+Shaving cream does not need any prep time, and you’ll be able to create lather with very little water.
+This makes it an excellent alternative for men who don’t want to spend extra time soaking shaving soap but still want to wet shave.

 But these products are not the same.

-Using this product with shaving brush can ruin the bristles.
+Using this product with a shaving brush can ruin the bristles.